 A picture rail is a perfect option for hanging multiple artworks onto your brick wall.
 Once installed, you can easily hang as many pictures as possible, and unhang them at your convenience, which is great for an art-centric room.
 Select a heavy-duty option to accommodate more pictures, support heavier pieces, and for more durability.

 Picture tracks inconspicuously installed at the ceiling edges or right below the cornice, also allow for the hanging of artworks at any vertical position against the brick wall using cables or rods.
+Usually used with track lights.
 This is a convenient way to avoid any damages to walls.

 Picture Rail, AS Hanging Display System, 2020, via Pinterest